-In 2001, the Company and Resources expect to adopt SFAS No. 133, "Accounting For Derivative Instruments and Hedging Activities" as amended (SFAS No. 133), which establishes accounting and reporting standards for derivative instruments, including certain hedging instruments embedded in other contracts (collectively referred to as derivatives) and for hedging activities.
-The Company and Resources are in the process of determining the effect of adoption of SFAS No. 133 on their consolidated financial statements.
+In 2001, the Company and Resources expect to adopt Statement of Financial Accounting Standards (SFAS) No. 133, "Accounting For Derivative Instruments and Hedging Activities," as amended (SFAS No. 133), which establishes accounting and reporting standards for derivative instruments, including certain hedging instruments embedded in other contracts (collectively referred to as derivatives) and for hedging activities.
+The Company and Resources are in the process of determining the effect of the adoption of SFAS No. 133 on their consolidated financial statements.